Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Okay,” she simply said, bouncing over for an overdue piggy ride.

 As we trotted through the fields of the Faulkner region, we shared stories that we remembered of our past lives.
-If war hadn’t happened between Botticelli and Rinaldi, it seemed like both countries would have had its own charm.
+If war hadn’t happened between Botticelli and Rinaldi, it seemed like each country would have had its own charm.
 If we had worked together back then, would it have turned out differently?

 That was, of course, an answer that we would never know.
 What was done couldn’t be reversed.
 All we could do was learn from our failures, just as Katalina had said.

-After a while, we reached a hill that overlooked the city of Faulkner on one side and the former capital of Engelberg distantly in another.
+After a while, we reached a hill that overlooked the former Capital of Engelberg distantly on one side and the City of Faulkner on another.
 One place, full of memories of a long journey, and another, where unknown possibilities had just begun – This seemed like a good place to say farewell to a partner that had weathered through the whole adventure.

 With that, I stuck the knife into the ground, its handle pointing to the space in between these two locations.